-There are a number of important guidelines for using incentives in CIRP surveys, including:
+There are several important guidelines for using incentives in CIRP surveys.
+They include:

 - Any incentive program may require local IRB approval.
 We recommend that you check with your institution's IRB as soon as you have made a decision regarding incentives. - Incentives for survey participation should be designed in a manner that maintains the voluntary nature of the survey. - Survey promotion for incentives should not emphasize the incentives to a degree that minimizes the requirement of survey participation. - The amount or value of the incentive should not be so large as to appear coercive. - Each institution that decides to conduct a drawing (i.e., raffle or lottery) should first consult applicable state law to determine whether lotteries are legal. - The Survey Information Sheet covers the rights of participants with respects to all aspects of survey administration except incentives.
 Therefore, if you plan to utilize an incentive for your CIRP Survey, you must add an addendum to the Survey Information Sheet.
-This section should be titled "Payment for Participation" and would describe, in detail, the incentive program including the amount that could be won, an estimate of the odds (if you are utilizing a drawing), and how any drawing or other incentive program would be conducted.
-This information should be included on the "Welcome" page.
+This section should be titled "Payment for Participation" and would describe, in detail, the incentive program including, the amount that could be won, an estimate of the odds (if you are utilizing a drawing), and how any drawing, or other incentive program, would be

-- A complete list of the student ID numbers of survey respondents can be accessed through the CIRP Web Portal. - Reviewing students' responses to survey questions (other than their names for tracking purposes) prior to data processing is considered a breach of confidentiality. - You are able to request that a unique incentive passcode be added to the "Thank You" page.
+- conducted.
+If you are conducting a web administration, this information should be included on the "Welcome" page. - The names of paper survey respondents can be tracked by campus personnel and the names of web respondents can be acquired during the administration cycle.
+A complete list of the names of survey respondents can be accessed through the CIRP Web Portal. - Reviewing students' responses to survey questions (other than their names for tracking purposes) on the completed paper questionnaires prior to data processing is considered a breach of confidentiality. - For web surveys, you are able to request that a unique incentive passcode be added to the "Thank You" page.
 This can be used to ensure that a student has completed the survey before requesting an incentive at your institution.
 Each student who completes the survey receives a unique passcode, and a list of passcodes is simultaneously available to campus representatives in the Detailed Web Response Report available on the CIRP Web Portal.